 PRESTO - aiming at high-quality flexible music teaching

 PRESTO - Practices and Resources for Equipping Schools to Teach Music Online aims at charting a path towards a high-quality and effective music education, despite the surrounding circumstances.
 The PRESTO project has developed multimedia learning resources and best-practice guidelines for flexible teaching and leadership across classroom-based music, instrumental teaching, and choral practice.
 The project is funded by the KA226 Erasmus+ programme of the European Union.

 We’ve been a project partner in this 2-year Erasmus+ project, which has been coordinated and led by the Kodály Institute of the Liszt Academy, Hungary.
 Apart from Caprice Oy / Minifiddlers in Helsinki, the other project partners have been Dublin City University - School of Theology, Philosophy and Music (DCU), the National Youth Choir of Scotland (NYCoS) and Sing Ireland.

 The 2-year project started in the spring 2021 and ended in April 2023.
+It is a "Good Practice" label awardee for the 96% evaluation score.
 More information about PRESTO can be found at the project’s website.

 Free classroom, choral and instrumental resources

 In the project all the project partners have produced learning resources, which offer guidance in teaching music in varying settings.
 These classroom, choral and instrumental resources are available for free at Kodalyhub.